 WordPress is the world’s leading CMS by a large margin.
 Its popularity is due, in large part, to its ease of use.
 However, if you have never dealt with WordPress before, or if you’re just not technically savvy, it’s a bit hard to understand the platform.

-One of the key ways to knowing your way around WordPress is knowing the terminology that’s common within it.
+One of the key ways of knowing your way around WordPress is knowing the terminology that’s common within it.

 This blog post will give simple definitions to terms you may not know, and it will give insight on how WordPress functions.